10. Undergraduate Admissions

 5. The University’s Student Support Services offers pre and post-application information, advice and guidance to students.
-Further information is available here
+Further information is available Student Support Services

 10.9 Credit for Prior Learning

-1. Applicants wishing to claim credit for prior learning are advised to review our rules and regulations in respect of credit transfer.
+1. Applicants wishing to claim credit for prior learning are advised to review our rules and regulations in respect of Credit Accumulation and Transfer Scheme

 2. Claims will be considered by the relevant admissions tutor or subject expert who will determine the amount of credit to be awarded.